 Q: How do I change (or place) the tip?

 A: the tip threads onto the end of the autoclavable handpiece (AHP).
-The color-coded tip-enclosing wrench provided prevents you from having to touch the actual tip.
+The colour-coded tip-enclosing wrench provided prevents you from having to touch the actual tip.
 You orient the slot in the wrench around the base of the tip, press the wrench into place, and turn the tip counter-clockwise to loosen the tip.
 The tip should always either be applied on the AHP or inside the wrench.
 First, hand tighten a tip to the handpiece.
-Then select the appropriate colored wrench (see the embedded color band on tip), align the hole to the flat sides of the tip and press down.
+Then select the appropriate coloured wrench (see the embedded colour band on tip), align the hole to the flat sides of the tip and press down.
 The wrench will lock into place.
 Now unscrew the wrench and the tip remains inside, helping prevent the loss of tips or injuring hands and fingers.
 Hand tightening only needs to be done the first time using the device or acquiring new tips and wrenches.
-The tip should remain in the color-coded wrench unless it’s in use.
-If you have a round color coded wrench, this is a torque wrench.
+The tip should remain in the colour-coded wrench unless it’s in use.
+If you have a round colour coded wrench, this is a torque wrench.
 This wrench has a special design that will prevent over-tightening of the tip on the AHP.
 When the tip is tight on the AHP, continue to force the wrench in a clockwise motion until you hear an audible “click” You will then know the tip is sufficiently tight on the AHP.
-DO NOT DO THIS WITH THE FLAT COLOR CODED WRENCHES.
+DO NOT DO THIS WITH THE FLAT COLOUR-CODED WRENCHES.